elrobtoo/MineOS/README.md

 -   File sharing over the local network via modems
 -   Client connections to real FTP servers
 -   An internal IDE with syntax highlighting and debugger
--   App Market for publishing programs for every MineOS user
+-   App Market for publishing programs for every Tess user
 -   Error reporting system with the possibility to send information to developers
 -   Animations, wallpapers, screensavers, color schemes and huge customization possibilities
 -   Open source system API and detailed illustrated documentations